 - The Variable Frequency Drive on the 3520b is not enclosed, whereas the one on the 3520c is enclosed.

 The 3520b is more affordable than the 3520c.
 The 3520b ranges from 3,000 to 4,000, whereas the 3520 c ranges from 4,500 to 6,000.

 There are a lot of similarities between the two models.
-They both use bearings on their bases, there is an equal distance between the inboard and outboard side.
-The belts and pulleys used by these two machines are also identical which means you won’t have to replace any parts if you want to change your lathe from one model to another!
-If budgeting for tools is tight the 3520b would be perfect.
+They both use bearings on their bases.
+There is an equal distance between the inboard and outboard sides.
+The belts and pulleys used by these two machines are also identical, which means you won’t have to replace any parts if you want to change your lathe from one model to another!
+If budgeting for tools is tight, the 3520b would be perfect.

 It’s cheaper than its counterpart.
 Don’t worry about quality – they’re almost exactly alike with only a few slight differences.
 These include a better riser block, more accurate readings.
 That is thanks to digital readouts as well as enclosed Variable Frequency Drives included within this new design!
 Have you read our Milling Machine vs Lathe post?